Nkosinathi-Dhladhla/Portswigger-labs/SQL_Injection.md

 For a UNION query to work, two key requirements must be met:

 - The individual queries must return the same number of columns.
-- The data types in each column must be compatible between the individual queri
+- The data types in each column must be compatible between the individual queries

+### When you perform an SQL Injection there are two effective methods to determine how many columns are being returned from the original query:
+- One method involves injecting a series of ORDER BY clauses and incrementing the specified column index until an error occurs.
+For example, if the injection point is a quoted string within the WHERE clause of the original query, you would submit:

+' ORDER BY 1--
+' ORDER BY 2--
+' ORDER BY 3--
+etc.
+-